FedericoPecora/coordination_oru/README.md

 ```
 $ ./gradlew run
 ```
-![alt text](images/coord.png "Coordination GUI")

 The example continuously posts missions for three robots to reach locations along intersecting paths.
 The paths are stored in files provided in the ```paths``` directory.
 The poses of locations and pointers to relevant path files between locations are stored in the self-explanatory ```paths/test_poses_and_path_data.txt``` file.

+![alt text](images/coord.png "Coordination GUI")

+A gray arrow between robot A and robot B indicates that robot A will yield to robot B. These precedences are computed on the fly based on the current positions of robots and the intersecting areas of their trajectory envelopes (critical sections).
+Priorities are computed every time a new mission is added.
+If multiple missions are added in batch, yielding behavior follows a fixed priority which can be specified programmatically.
+Driving robots always have priority over robots whose missions have been newly computed.